coshMain/coshMain.github.io/docs/output.md

 # Output Functions

-These functions are used to render things to the board, and to clear it.
+These functions are used to render things to the board.

 - `put` Append a pretty printed evaluation of any expression to the board
 - `peg` Append Markdown, a DOM node or a jQuery object to the board